barriosjorge/gmt_docs/src/software_development/isample_example.rst

    $ webpack
    $ gds gen isample_dcs

 This will generate the basic framework of source code and configuration files for each component.
-The files will be located in the `src/` folder.
+The generated source files will be located in the `src/` folder.
+It is possible that gds outputs some warning because there are missing modules which are defined in the local bundle (in particular, the hdk).
+This is not a problem, and the code will be successfully generated.

 To see the generated folders and files, navigate to:

 .. code-block:: bash